Ena Sharples: 1960–1980

 Vera came to stay again later in 1966, claiming to be ill.
-Ena did not believe her until she spoke to Vera's doctor, who said that Vera had a brain tumour and had just a month to live; however Vera had not yet been told that her condition was terminal.
+Ena did not believe her until she spoke to Vera's doctor, who said that Vera had a brain tumour and had just a month to live; however, Vera had not yet been told that her condition was terminal.
 Ena watched her daughter decline over several weeks until she died in Ena's bed in January 1967.

 The Mission was closed permanently a year later, when it was demolished along with the factory to make way for a block of two-storey maisonettes.
-Ena was offered a place at an old people's nursing home, which she unsurprisingly declined, choosing to lodge with her old friend Henry Foster at St. Annes after briefly living with Minnie; nevertheless when the maisonettes were built Ena moved into No.6, a purpose-built OAP ground floor flat.
+Ena was offered a place at an old people's nursing home, which she unsurprisingly declined, choosing to lodge with her old friend Henry Foster at St. Annes after briefly living with Minnie; nevertheless, when the maisonettes were built Ena moved into No.6, a purpose-built OAP ground floor flat.
 Ena was pleased, as it occupied the exact spot where the vestry had been.

 In 1969, Ena became bored with the maisonette and moved into a flat above Ernest Bishop's (Stephen Hancock) camera shop.
-With Glad Tidings gone, the closest place of worship was the Victoria Street Mission, and Ena kept close tabs on the comings and goings there.
+With Glad Tidings gone, Ena's closest place of worship was the Victoria Street Mission, and she kept close tabs on the comings and goings there.
 She was delighted in 1970 to meet young Tony Parsons (David Hill), who shared her passion for the harmonium.
 Recognising his talent, Ena made him her protégé and gave him lessons, while seeing about getting him a scholarship.

 When the maisonettes were demolished in 1971, one of the buildings which replaced them was a community centre.
 Despite her age, Ena was determined to secure the position of caretaker, and scared off her competitor Hetty Thorpe (Margery Withers) by warning her about the violence in the area.
-With no-one else to take the job, Ena was selected for the job and she moved into a flat adjacent to the centre.
+With no-one else to take the job, Ena was selected for the job, and she moved into a flat adjacent to the centre.
 Ena's age and ability to do the work was a constant concern to the council.
-A co-caretaker was foisted on her (none other than Albert Tatlock), though she insisted on being called Senior Caretaker.
+A co-caretaker was foisted on her (none other than Albert Tatlock), though she insisted on being called "senior caretaker".
 In 1973, Ena suffered two heart attacks, but refused to move away as she wanted to die in the street.
-When she disappeared with the Centre keys at Christmas, preventing the children from getting any presents, Ena assumed she'd be sacked; she left to stay with Henry Foster in St. Annes, however she was allowed to keep her job.
+When she disappeared with the centre's keys at Christmas, preventing the children from getting any presents, Ena assumed she would be sacked and left to stay with Henry Foster in St. Annes.
+However, she was allowed to keep her job.